annuszulfiqar2021/zsh-setup/README.md

 Better to do <CTRL+D> and then log back in because `zsh` shell might start in the middle of installation.
 Now setup the p10k profile.

 > Note: you might directly be taken into a terminal session to setup a new profile.
-Just type `q' to exit the setup and then follow the steps below.
+Just type 'q' to exit the setup and then follow the steps below.

 ```bash
 # setup the powerlevel10k configuration